StefanScherer/docker-windows-azure/README.md

     <img src="http://armviz.io/visualizebutton.png"/>
 </a>

-This template will deploy and configure a Windows Server 2016 TP4 core VM instance with Windows Server Containers and Docker Engine.
+This template will deploy and configure a Windows Server 2016 VM instance with Windows Server Containers and Docker Engine 1.13.0.
 These items are performed by the template:

-* Deploy the TP4 Windows Server Container Image
+* Deploy the prepared Windows Server Container Image with Docker 1.13.0
+  * base OS image microsoft/windowsservercore:10.0.14393.693
+  * base OS image microsoft/nanoserver:10.0.14393.693
-* Run the Docker Engine
+* Create TLS certificates for the Docker Engine
-* Open Ports for SSH, RDP, WinRM (HTTPS) and Docker (HTTP unsecure).
+* Open Ports for RDP and Docker (HTTP secure).
-* Install OpenSSH
-  * Adds the SSH public key of a given GitHub user for password-less login
 * Install additional Docker tools:
-  * Docker Compose 1.6.0
+  * Docker Compose 1.10.0
-  * Docker Machine 0.6.0
+  * Docker Machine 0.9.0
-* Updates the Docker Engine to the TP4 version of Nov 23th 2015 to be able to pull images

-Windows Server 2016 TP4 and Windows Server Container are in an early preview release and are not production ready and or supported.

-The Docker Engine is started without TLS certificates.
-Do not run this production.

-> Microsoft Azure does not support Hyper-V containers.
-To complete Hyper-V Container exercises, you need an on-prem container host.

 ## azure-cli